-Japanese Sago Palm will grow to be about 6 feet tall at maturity, with a spread of 5 feet.
-It has a low canopy with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
-It grows at a slow rate, and under ideal conditions can be expected to live to a ripe old age of 100 years or more; think of this as a heritage tropical plant for future generations!
+Cardboard Palm will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
+It has a low canopy.
+It grows at a slow rate, and under ideal conditions can be expected to live to a ripe old age of 120 years or more; think of this as a heritage tropical plant for future generations!
+This is a dioecious species, meaning that individual plants are either male or female.
+Only the females will produce fruit, and a male variety of the same species is required nearby as a pollinator.

 This tropical plant does best in full sun to partial shade.
-It does best in average to evenly moist conditions, but will not tolerate standing water.
+It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
 It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil pH, but grows best in sandy soils.
 It is somewhat tolerant of urban pollution.
-Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This species is not originally from North America, and parts of it are known to be toxic to humans and animals, so care should be exercised in planting it around children and pets.

-Japanese Sago Palm Photo courtesy of NetPS Plant Finder
+Cardboard Palm Photo courtesy of NetPS Plant Finder

-Japanese Sago Palm flowers Photo courtesy of NetPS Plant Finder
+Cardboard Palm foliage Photo courtesy of NetPS Plant Finder